Wanja24/Vegan_scan/README.md

 ## Installation

 ## Credits
-Contributors: Stefan Smid, Wanja Tolksdorf
+Contributors: Stefan Smid (StefanFSmid), Wanja Tolksdorf (Wanja24)
-Mentor: Jenny Matthiesen
+Mentor: Jennifer Matthiesen (jjmatthiesen)
 This project was done as part of the Deep Learning track of TechLabs Hamburg.
 Data source: https://openfoodfacts.org (licensed under the Open Database License)
 Examples used as templates: